evmos/vesting/README.md

 ## Implementing the Module

-Here the main steps to include the [evmos/vesting](https://github.com/evmos/vesting) module in the Stride chain, used as an example, are reported.
-Because each chain may have specific characteristics, the following steps should not be taken as general, and other modifications may be necessary before the module can be used correctly.
+The shown example demonstrates how to include the [evmos/vesting](https://github.com/evmos/vesting) module in the Stride chain.
+Because each chain may have specific characteristics, the following steps might not be universally applicable, and other modifications may be necessary before the module can be used correctly.

 ### `app.go` Wiring